 - a.
 Approved internship sites are selected by MAS-MFT faculty.
-Sites are located locally throughout the Metro Phoenix and surrounding areas.
+Under no circumstances are students permitted to contact agencies or other mental health entities, including private practitioners, on their own to solicit a placement without prior written approval from MAS-MFT faculty.
+Such contact will result in the student being placed on Probation with a written Action Plan.
+Pre-approved sites are located locally throughout the Metro Phoenix and surrounding areas.
 All students will be supervised by a state-credentialed, licensed marriage and family therapist.
 Additionally, students must have: - i.
 Their own car. - ii.
 A valid Arizona driver's license (out-of-state students with a valid driver's license will be able to obtain an Arizona license once they have moved to Arizona).
 Internship sites may also require a Motor Vehicle Record from the Arizona Department of Motor Vehicles or the equivalent report from the state issuing the student's current driver's license.
 A potential intern who has an unsatisfactory Motor Vehicle Record will be ineligible for internship placement and will be recommended for withdrawal from the program.
 A student may appeal actions concerning withdrawal by petitioning the Director of the School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
 In this circumstance, student appeals will be reviewed by the Graduate Committee in Family & Human Development.